latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Another rent assistance program that is funded by the US Department of Housing and Urban Development (HUD) is the Tenant Based Rental Assistance (TBRA) voucher program.
+Another lesser known rent assistance program that is funded by the HOME Investment Partnerships Program in coordination with the US Department of Housing and Urban Development (HUD) is the Tenant Based Rental Assistance (TBRA) voucher program.
 While the specific coverage and the amount of assistance will vary by state and even county, in general the TBRA program will help with paying rent as well as utility bills.
 Learn more on the TBRA program below, as well as how to apply.

-All applications are processed locally, including near you.
-Vouchers from TBRA may also help with both rental and utility security deposits,storage costs and provide counseling.
+All applications are processed locally, including at a location probably near you as it operates in all counties across the US.
+Vouchers from TBRA may also help with both rental and utility security deposits, storage costs and provide counseling.
 Case managers that are part of a local housing authority or community action agency will also offer long term self sufficiency to the low income.

-It too will generally offer a subsidy to very low income families or those living in poverty.
+It will generally offer a subsidy to very low income families or those living in poverty.
 The Tenant Based Rental Assistance program is administered at the local level.
-Funds are distributed to the the qualified tenants as well as needy from non-profits, charities, and local government agencies.
+Funds are distributed to the qualified tenants from non-profits, charities, and local government agencies.
 HUD provided grants, vouchers and loans can pay for various housing expenses.
+More details on the program can be found here as well. https://www.hudexchange.info/programs/home/topics/tbra/#policy-guidance-and-faqs.

 Apply for Tenant Based Rental Assistance (TBRA)

-While much of the funding does come from the federal government HUD agency, the programs are run and financial aid is provided at the local level.
+While much of the funding does come from the federal government HUD agency or HOME Investment Partnerships, the programs are run and financial help is provided at the local level.
 There are multiple locations to try for a TBRA vouchers for leasing a home.

 • Community Action often has Tenant Based Rental applications.
-Any type of rental help and utility or security deposit assistance is delivered through community action agencies, housing authorities, charities, non-profits, and similar non-profits.
-Locate community action agencies.
+Any type of rental help, utility or security deposit assistance is delivered through these groups as they generally offer a wide range of services.
+Locate help from community action agencies in your area.

-• Local government organizations will partner with other local service providers and organizations to provide a wide variety of support services.
+• Local government organizations will partner with other providers and organizations to provide a wide variety of support services.
 They combine their resources in order to be most effective to the low income in their respective communities.
-Locate other local government agencies.
+Find other local agencies that offer emergency financial help by state, which can include TBRA applications

 • Another place to contact for information or to apply for Tenant Based Rental Assistance is your local Section 8 or HUD counseling agency.
 Click here to find a listing of providers.
 As they operate by state, and more information on local section 8 housing near you.